kghose/groho/src/Readme.md

 * buffer - code to handle data storage and sharing
 * magnumapp - Visualization window based on Magnum/Corrade

+## Flightplans

+I wanted to be able to add new flight plans actions without having to recompile all the code.
+The structure is as follows

+- flightplanaction.hpp
+  - contains the base class definiton
+- flightplanaction.cpp
+  - script parser
+  - this is recompiled for each new action, we just add a forward delcaration for each new action

 # C++ Language features

 I learned several things about C++ coding while doing this project.
 My haphazard notes are here.

+## std::unique_ptr with forward declared type

 ## Abstract class with non-virtual destructor